FilippoMB/python-time-series-handbook/notebooks/00/knowledge_test.md

 ```

 ## Chapter 11

-**Question 147: How is a dynamical system typically defined in the context of time series analysis?**
+**How is a dynamical system typically defined in the context of time series analysis?**
 - A) A system where output values are independent of previous states.
 - B) A system described by a deterministic process where the state evolves over time in a predictable manner.
 - C) A random process with inputs that are not related to the time variable.